-- Historical church of Wahakotte. …
+- The historical church of Wahakotte. ...

 What is the importance of Kandy?

 Kandy is the capital of the central province of Sri Lanka.
 Probably there is no other city on the island with a calm and serene atmosphere like in Kandy.
-Kandy is the cultural hub of the island, where Sri Lanka’s culture and tradition can still be seen alive than anywhere else on the island.
+Kandy is the cultural hub of the island, where Sri Lanka’s culture and tradition can still be seen than anywhere else on the island.
 So don’t forget to head to this beautiful charming city during your Sri Lanka road trip and discover some of the important historical and cultural places to visit in Kandy.
 You will not regret by drop-into this beautiful city because it offers many interesting places to visit and things to do.

-Kandy has a mild temperature compared to the scorching heat dominate in most other parts of Sri Lanka.
+Kandy has a mild temperature compared to the scorching heat that dominates in most other parts of Sri Lanka.
 Sri Lanka is a country in the tropics, therefore, most parts of the island such as northern Sri Lanka, western Sri Lanka, southern and eastern parts of the country records high-temperature 30-35C with high humidity.
 But the climate of Kandy (central highland) is somewhat different, here you can feel the tropical rainforest climate.